 An increasing number of African jurisdictions and regional economic communities have enacted competition laws and consumer welfare provisions to adapt to the realities of a global marketplace.
 Cross-border merger and inbound investment activity is increasing in the continent’s key growth markets, and Africa’s rapidly evolving merger control environment has become more significant and increasingly sophisticated.

-As cross-border trade develops on the Continent, corporations with regional or continental reach or ambition need to be aware of these developments as the market rules are changing rapidly but not always in a coordinated way.
+As cross-border trade develops on the Continent, corporations with regional or continental reach or ambition need to be aware of these developments, as the market rules are changing rapidly but not always in a coordinated way.

 Representative transactions include advising: